 Getting Your Shingles Vaccine

-Shingles is a viral infection, which results in a painful rash on the body or face.
-The rash typically appears on one side of the torso, but can occur on other places on the body.
+Shingles is a viral infection that results in a painful rash on the body or face.
+The rash typically appears on one side of the torso but can occur in other places on the body.
 The virus that causes chickenpox, the varicella-zoster virus, is the same virus that causes shingles.
 This means if you have ever had chickenpox, you can get shingles.
 After contracting and getting over chickenpox, the virus lies dormant in nerve tissues.
 It can reactivate and cause shingles later in life.

 Shingles Symptoms

-The rash usually only affects a small section of the skin, but can result in pain, itching, sensitivity, and fluid filled blisters that open and heal over.
-Fever, fatigue and headaches can also appear with the reemergence of the virus.
+The rash usually only affects a small section of the skin but can result in pain, itching, sensitivity, and fluid-filled blisters that open and heal over.
+Fever, fatigue, and headaches can also appear with the reemergence of the virus.
 Sufferers usually report pain as the first symptom they experience, then a rash with blisters will appear.
 Some patients can have shingles pain but never develop a rash at all.
 Common places for the rash to appear are wrapped around one side of the torso, one side of the neck, or around one eye.
-If symptoms occur around an eye, seek medical attentions immediately, as the infection can lead to permanent eye damage.
+If symptoms occur around an eye, seek medical attention immediately, as the infection can lead to permanent eye damage.

 Causes